ajayitengineer/node-authentication-guide/README.md

 ⚡ With these steps, you can set up JWT authentication with **Access Tokens, Refresh Tokens, and Role-Based Access Control** in Node.js + Express.

 ---

-Would you like me to also add a **ready-to-use API test collection (Postman/Thunder Client JSON)** so users can import and test endpoints instantly?